Add To Favorites

 Aboriginal Australian people created many beautiful bark "X-ray" paintings of the inner parts of animals, using what they knew about the animal as inspiration.
 Have students study these paintings for ideas.

-Flip the Marker and apply the special color switcher to draw what's inside.
 Students use what they know about their animal’s anatomy and habits to help them.
 For instance, what does the animal eat?
 Does it live in water or on land?
 Imagine what the inner workings of the animal look like.
 You know that human beings have many organs that they need to survive, such as a heart, lungs, stomach, and liver.
 Does the animal have some parts that people don’t have?
 Place the organs in and around each other in the animal’s body.

 When finished, students should research the animal’s anatomy to see if they drew the innards accurately.